dom96/ElysiaBot/src/Plugins/PluginSpec.markdown

 This will return a confirmation whether the server was found and the message was sent.
 (It does not check whether the server accepted the message)

-Binding commands:
+Binding Elysia commands:

     { "method": "cmdadd",
       "params": [ "cmd" ],
       "id": 0
     }

-This will return a confirmation whether the command was successfully added.
+This will return a confirmation; stating whether the command was successfully added.
+When a command is received and the plugin has it binded, the plugin will receive a "cmd" request.

+Binding IRC commands:

+    { "method": "ircadd",
+      "params": [ "PRIVMSG" ],
+      "id": 0
+    }

+This is similar to the above, except that it binds IRC specific messages.
+When an IRC Message is received and the plugin has it binded, the plugin will receive a "recv" request.

 PID -- This should be sent to Elysia as soon as the plugin starts: